mraible/mongock-docs/site/v4/transactions/transactions.md

 This is the recommended transaction level for several reasons:

 * Fits the recommended design approach for migrations.
-More information [here](best-practices.md#migration-design)
 * More flexible, allowing you to create the logical transactional groups the way you want, without being forced to adapt it to changeSets or all-or-nothing
 * If for any reason the entire migration cannot be executed at once, it can be done in smaller steps, which are committed in every execution, allowing the migration to progress in every iteration.
 * Prevent to commit very small transactional units\(changeSets\) in such a way that while the changeSet is committed\(and consistent\), the actual logical migration is half-committed.